The University of East Anglia runs several outreach programmes to raise aspirations and encourage progression and applications to higher education.

 What the School offers

-A variety of workshops are offered, including Robotics, 3D Graphics and Animation and Programming Skills.
+A variety of workshops are offered, including Robotics and 3D games programming.
 The workshops take place either in one of the School's undergraduate teaching labs or in off-campus visits with our interactive robot programming workshop.

 Below is an example of a typical days schedule, these schedules are flexible and can be made to accommodate courses over one or several days if this is required.